moonkie

 • cover trash cans

 There are far more ways your mischievous little one will get into trouble as time goes on.
-Always keep a close eye on your baby and plan ahead to keep him or her out of things you know he or she would want to explore.
-Exploring is not bad, but providing a safe place to explore puts mommy at ease!
+Always keep a close eye on your baby and plan ahead to keep her out of things you know she would want to explore.
+Exploring is not bad, but providing a safe place to explore puts Mommy at ease!

 There are two broad categories of baby toys to keep in mind when shopping for each stage of development: passive and active sensory toys.